-He got his Ph.
-D Degree from Fujian Institute of Research on the Structure of Matter (FJIRSM), Chinese Academy of Sciences in 1992.
-In the period of time between 1992 and 1995 he was appointed as an assistant professor and then as an associate professor in the same institute.
-From 1995 to 1996, he worked in the Geneve University of Switzerland as a guest scientist.
-From 1996 to 1998 he worked in Max-Planck-Institute for solid state research, Stuttgart, Germany, as a guest scientist.
-In 1998, he was appointed as a BAT-IIa staff scientist and the theory group leader of Abt.
-Simon, and promoted in 2004 as a BAT-Ib staff scientist until 2014.
-In 2007, he was awarded an honorary professor by Anshan University of Science and Technology.
-In 2013, he was appointed a guest professor by Southwest Jiaotong University.
-Since Sept.
-2014, he has been engaged as a full professor and PI by FJIRSM through the "100 talents program" of the Chinese Academy of Sciences.
-His main research interest is on the theory and numeric simulation for the relations between multi-scale structures and the properties such as superconductivity, optical, multifferoic and symmetry/topology dependent properties etc.
+Prof. Shuiquan Deng was awarded the Ph.
+D degree by the Fujian Institute of Research on the Structure of Matter (FJIRSM), Chinese Academy of Sciences in 1992.
+He was appointed an assistant professorship and an associate professorship at FJIRSM in 1992 and 1995, respectively.
+From 1995 to 1996, he worked in the University of Geneva as a postdoctor.
+From 1996 to 2014, he had worked in Max-Planck-Institute for Solid State Research at Stuttgart as a guest scientist in the first two years, and then a theoretical group leader of Abt.
+Simon at the BAT-IIa and BAT-Ib staff scientist position, respectively.
+Since 2014, he has been appointed a full professorship and PI at FJIRSM through the "100 talents program" of FJIRSM, Chinese Academy of Sciences.
+His research activities involve in the analytic and numeric studies on the relations between multi-scale structures of solid state materials and their properties such as superconductivity, optical, multiferroic and symmetry/topology dependent properties.

-1) Theory of Nonlinear phenomena such as non-linear optical and multifferoic properties of solid materials;
+- Theory of nonlinear phenomena such as non-linear optical and multiferroic properties of solid materials;

-2) Electronic structures theory based on first-principle methods and model studies;
+- Electronic structures theory based on the first-principle methods and model studies;

-3) Superconductivity and many-body interactions such as electron-phonon, electron-magnon and other –ons;
+- Superconductivity and many-body interactions such as electron-phonon, electron-magnon and other-ions;

-4) Rare-earth based laser crystal and other luminescent materials;
+- Rare-earth based laser crystals and other luminescent materials;

 070205- Condensed Matter Physics